Clemson, Newman surprise No. 5 Louisville with 77-62 win

-It was only the second time this season the Cardinals lost consecutive games.
+CLEMSON, S.C.
+(AP)Johnny Newman III had a career-high 23 points and Clemson used a strong defensive first half to send No. 5 Louisville to its second straight defeat, 77-62 on Saturday.

-“This week wasn’t a good week for us,” Louisville coach Chris Mack said.
+The Tigers (13-12, 7-8 Atlantic Coast Conference) held the Cardinals to their lowest first-half output this season as they led 31-14 at the break and limited the ACC’s leading scorer Jordan Nwora to five points.

-Louisville did cut a 21-point lead to 44-34 on Dwayne Sutton’s jumper with 9:49 left.
-That’s when Clemson took off on an 11-2 run to put the Cardinals in a hole they could not climb out of.
+After Louisville cut a 21-point lead to 44-34 on Dwayne Sutton’s jumper with 9:49 left, Clemson took off on an 11-2 run to put the Cardinals in a hole they could not climb out of.

 Tevin Mack’s basket started Clemson’s clinching surge, then Aamir Simms, Newman and Alex Hemenway added 3s to restore the large lead.